jtlovell/GENESPACE/readme.md

 This is v0.9.3 of the GENESPACE R package.

-An overview tutorial is available [here](https://github.com/jtlovell/GENESPACE/blob/master/doc/genespaceOverview.pdf)

-Some specific things that GENESPACE can do (links to specific tutorial vignettes):

-#### Primary GENESPACE routines

-*NOTE* - Links below not active yet

-1. Pull primary syntenic regions across any number of haploid genomes: [synteny examples]().
-2. Separate primary orthologous regions from WGD-derived paralogs: [paralog examples]().
-3. Build a pan-genome annotation: [pangenome examples]().

-#### Plotting routines

-1. Riparian (river/braid/ribbon [general riparian examples](https://github.com/jtlovell/GENESPACE/blob/dev/doc/riparianPlotGuide.pdf)) plots for:
-    - whole genome synteny
-    - highlighting specific regions
-2. Pairwise dotplots highlighting block breakpoints: [dotplot examples]().

-#### Other related functionality

-1. Convert ncbi-, phytozome- and other-formatted annotations to simpler formats and headers: [genome annotation conversion examples]().
-2. Find kmers in fasta files and slide genomic windows for density of regions: [sliding window examples]().
+This is new software, which we are actively working to make more user friendly.
+Please open an issue above or email John directly (jlovell[at]hudsonalpha[dot]org) if you run into problems or the help files are not sufficient.
+Thanks for using GENESPACE!

-## Overview
+## 1. Overview
-GENESPACE is a comparative genomics framework implemented in the R environment for statistical computing.
-The premise is that, when analyzing high-quality genome assemblies and annotations, we can improve the confidence of evolutionary inference by combining two sources of evidence for common ancestry: synteny (i.e. collinearity of gene order) and coding sequence similarity (homology).
-In addition to providing a second line of evidence beyond sequence similarity, combining synteny and homology have several benefits:

-- exclude paralogous regions
-- control for variable ploidy among genomes
-- search for orthologs within single-copy regions
-- infer expected gene position across genomes: a priori hypothesis about presence-absence variation
-- track genes in regions of interest (e.g. QTL intervals)
+GENESPACE conducts synteny- and orthology-constrained comparative genomics, which can be used to (1) make multi-genome graphical comparisons, (2) define syntenic block breakpoints and (3) build a pan-genome annotation.
+Below is a quick overview.
+For more details see vignette which includes the following information:

+- *getting started*: setting GENESPACE parameters, formatting annotations, etc.
+- *calculating synteny*: running `synteny` and specifying methods to alter what is considered syntenic
+- *building a pan-genome annotation*: descriptions of the `pangenome` output
+- *plotting*: exploring dotplots and riparian plots

 GENESPACE outputs a synteny-constrained and -anchored orthogroup pan-genome annotation among multiple genomes.
 This simple text file allows for extraction and exploration of regional gene-level variation, a necessary step to integrate comparative and quantitative genomic goals.

-For details and a complete example run, see the [vignette](https://github.com/jtlovell/GENESPACE/blob/dev/doc/genespaceOverview.pdf) and source code in `/doc` directory.

-## Installation
+## 2. Installation

+#### 2.1 Install R

+GENESPACE is meant to be run interactively in the R environemnt for statistical computing.
+So, you need to have R installed.
+See [CRAN](https://www.r-project.org/) for the most recent release.

-#### Install required programs
+#### 2.2 Install third party programs

-GENESPACE requires third-party software can be installed as follows.
+GENESPACE also requires third-party software can be installed as follows.

 `orthofinder` (which includes `diamond`) is most simply installed via conda (in the terminal, not R).